L'Âme Immortelle

-L'Âme Immortelle (French for "the immortal soul") is an Austrian darkwave duo.
+L'Âme Immortelle (French for "the immortal soul") is an Austrian darkwave duo formed in 1996.
 Many of L'Âme Immortelle's songs feature melancholy or lovelorn lyrics in German or English, and juxtaposed harsh male and emotional female vocals.
 In 2004 they switched label to the now defunct Supersonic Records (a subsidiary of Sony BMG) and their work moved away from the band's electronic roots to the heavier Neue Deutsche Härte (New German hardness) genre.
 In 2008 they went back to their former label Trisol and they returned to their musical roots.

 History

 Founding

 L'Âme Immortelle was formed in 1996 in Austria by friends Thomas Rainer and Hannes Medwenitsch.
 Soon vocalist Sonja Kraushofer, a former classmate of Rainer, joined and the band sought a record contract.
 They released their first album, Lieder die wie Wunden bluten, in 1997 on MOS Records in Liechtenstein, which became popular in the underground German dark culture.